 The following is a summary of the Arrangement Agreement and Plan of Arrangement.
-This summary discusses the material terms and conditions of the Arrangement Agreement and Plan of Arrangement and is qualified in its entirety by reference to the Arrangement Agreement and Plan of Arrangement, copies of which are attached hereto as Annex A and Annex B, respectively.
+This summary discusses the material terms and conditions of the Arrangement Agreement and Plan of Arrangement and is qualified in its entirety by reference to the complete text of the Arrangement Agreement and Plan of Arrangement, which are attached hereto as Annex A and Annex B, respectively.